Don’t give up. You never know what lies within a broken system or a broken heart.

 Normally, I would have just thrown the darn thing out.
 But this time, I could never quite give up on it wondering if it really was blue.

-Then around the end of 2018, the first sign of buds gave way to beautiful white blooms—a totally unexpected surprise for the new year.
+Over a year later, the first sign of buds gave way to beautiful white blooms—a totally unexpected surprise for the new year.

 Was there a lesson to be found here?

 Kindness keeps hope (optimism) alive.
 If I had given up, look what I would have missed.
 Possibility waits.

 The store clerk who looks angry, distressed may just need a kind word.